lsprowl/logic-problems/answers/game_show_answer.md

 car if you stay with your initial guess are 1/3 and the odds of winning a car if you switch are 2/3.

-**Switch doors.**
+**You should switch doors.**

-Looking at an exhaustive list of posibilities, assuming you always initially pick door 1, shows this to be true.
+Looking at an exhaustive list of posibilities shows this to be true.
+Table Result assumes you always initially pick Door 1.

 |Door 1|Door 2|Door 3|Result              |
 |:----:|:----:|:----:|--------------------|